roytang/blog/content/post/2018/10/my-top-10-favorite-movies-of-all-time/index.md

     I may or may not have reenacted that final showdown between Caffy and Jessop more than once.
 This movie is my favourite lawyer movie and/or show of all time, and was a big reason why I enjoyed lawyer shows like _The Practice_ moving forward.

+    I am cheating again because I didn't bother drawing this poster.
+I thought about it, but was not confident enough that I would be able to capture Cruise/Nicholson/Moore's likenesses and the drawing would be too hard to recognize so w/e.
+I'm tired of nominating people so I'll stop lol

 5. **Zoolander**

     {{< img src="36616232_10156747344928912_7709216556856639488_n1" >}}